o0101/vanillaview/README.md

 - minimal updates with no vDOM overhead
 - zero dependencies
 - no toolchain required
-- no stitching context, nor conceptual model.
-Use the existing vanilla JavaScript and HTML semantics you're already familiar with
+- no switching context, no switching conceptual model needed.
+Use the existing vanilla JavaScript semantics you already know and HTML semantics you're already familiar with
 - use as much or as little as you want